BPerezLamarque/Phylosignal_network/README.md

 <br> <br>

-##  Step 1: Testing for phylogenetic signal in the species interactions
+##  Step 1: Testing for the phylogenetic signal in the species interactions

 This first step uses the function  `phylosignal_network` to compute the phylogenetic signal in species interactions (do closely related species interact with similar partners?) using a simple Mantel test or the phylogenetic signal in the degree of generalism (do closely related species interact with the same number of partners?).
 Mantel tests measuring phylogenetic signal in species interactions can be computed using quantified or binary networks, with the Jaccard or UniFrac ecological distances.